jh3899/mentorship-2022/_collections/_mentees/2022-10-20-Amanda-Chao.md

 title: Amanda Chao
 date: 2022-10-20
 image: assets/images/Amanda_Chao - Amanda Chao.jpg
-about: I'm a bit introverted at first but once I'm more comfortable I can be sort of chaotic.
+about: "I'm a bit introverted at first but once I'm more comfortable I can be sort of chaotic.
 I can be fairly fidgety when I'm nervous.
 When it comes to getting to know people sometimes I ask for music recommendations so I can get to know people better.
 Oh I also have a pretty big sweet tooth.
-I'm always down to get snacks : ))
+I'm always down to get snacks : ))"
 year: Sophomore
 major: Health Sciences